stefansphtr/FP-ML-Image-Classifier/CONTRIBUTING.md

 1. **Fork the repository**: Start by forking the repository to your own GitHub account.

 2. **Clone the repository**: Now clone the forked repository to your machine.
-Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon.
+Go to your GitHub account, open the forked repository, click on the code button, and then click the _copy to clipboard_ icon.

+For example, if your repo URL after forked the repository is https://github.com/stefansphtr/FP-ML-Image-Classifier/tree/main

 Open a terminal and run the following git command: